ligato/docs/docs/user-guide/get-vpp-agent.md

 The vpp-agent and VPP are started automatically by default.

-Image-specific environment variables available (assign with `docker -e` on image start):
+Image-specific environment variables available that can be assigned with `docker -e` on image start:

-- `OMIT_AGENT` - do not start the vpp-agent together with the Image
+- `OMIT_AGENT` - do not start the vpp-agent together with the image
 - `RETAIN_SUPERVISOR` - unexpected vpp-agent or VPP shutdown causes the supervisor to quit.
 This setting prevents that.

 ---